merovex-press/stranded-series/Jack-Ryan.md

 **Albert's Father - Country** wants to keep his domination of industry.
 When his son is reported missing, he is split between serving his company and saving his son who is probably dead.
 "I have another."

-**Albert's "best" Friend - Duty** was with him when they were attacked, and helped Albert escape.
+**Albert's best Friend - Duty** was with him when they were attacked, and helped Albert escape.
 We learn early on this was a ruse to get rid of Albert so that his friend could go after the widow...

-**Albert's true best Friend - Duty** with him before being sent home.
-He is the action between the Father & Wife...while the Father comes to want his son home, he can't do the work.

 **Albert's wife & Family - Honor** she is heartbroken when he left, and mourns when she finds him reported missing.
 She is suspicious of the best friend, especially after he clearly makes advances to him.
 She is the steel that pushes Father to do something, and develops to be a force to be reckoned with.